oVirt/ovirt-site/source/feature/glusterfs-storage-domain.html.md

 *   In the gluster Volumes tab, add a menu option to Create storage domain.
 This would show the Storage domain screen with the values prefilled and greyed out.

-The above options are available when oVirt is installed in "Both" mode i.e virt + gluster
+The above options to be available when oVirt is installed in "Both" mode i.e virt + gluster

 ### Screencast/Demo